catinsurance/IsaacBlueprints/docs/contribution_guide.md

     - No Lua
 ---

-Thanks for showing interest in contributing to the Isaac Blueprints!
+Thanks for showing interest in contributing to Isaac Blueprints!
 This guide will serve as a quick start to creating articles, as well as a good formatting example itself.

 ## Contributing
 To get started, **create a fork** of [the Isaac Blueprints repository on Github](https://github.com/catinsurance/IsaacBlueprints).
 Then, clone this respository to your desktop.

 ![Fork repository button](../tutorials/assets/contribution_guide/fork.png)

 To start writing an article or making an edit to an existing one, you should first create a branch that contains the changes you'll be making.
 After that, create a **Markdown file** in an appropriate subfolder within `docs/tutorials`.
-Isaac Blueprints is built on [Markdown](https://www.markdownguide.org/cheat-sheet/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
+Isaac Blueprints is built using [Markdown](https://www.markdownguide.org/cheat-sheet/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 If you want to add images, gifs, or other files to your article, create a new folder within `docs/tutorials/assets` named after your article's name.
 Use snake_case for naming any new files.